 Ron’s audio recitation of “Mute The Mind”

-When you hear the word “yoga”, what do you think of?
+When we hear the word “yoga”, what do we think of?

-You probably think of a widely practiced art of physical postures and related practices, not necessarily associated with religion, for harmonizing body, mind and spirit.
-But you don’t think of mental stillness or mind control.
+We probably think of a widely practiced art of physical postures and related practices (not necessarily associated with religion), for harmonizing body, mind and spirit.
+But few think of mental stillness or mind control.

-Until meeting my Guruji, Shri Dhyanyogi Madhusudandas, who was a great Yogi, I knew virtually nothing about yoga and yogic science.
-But through his teachings and exemplary behavior I gradually have been enabled to experience countless blessings from an often silent mind.
+Until meeting my Guruji, Shri Dhyanyogi Madhusudandas, who was a great Yogi, I knew virtually nothing about yoga or yogic science.
+But inspired by his teachings and example I gradually have experienced countless blessings from an often silent mind.

 Before meeting Guruji I was philosophically mostly influenced by the world’s ‘great thinkers’.
-But now I’m mostly inspired by the world’s greatest non-thinkers — mystics, intuitives and shamans from Eastern, Western and indigenous spiritual traditions, and those who have acted authentically and intuitively in secular life, like Mahatma Gandhi and Albert Einstein.
+But now I’m mostly inspired by the world’s greatest non-thinkers — mystics, intuitives and shamans (from various traditions), and others who have lovingly, authentically and instinctively lived a secular life, like Albert Einstein.

 And so may it be!